apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/processing_data.md

 ---
 title: Processing data
-description: Learn how to process the data you scraped using the Apify SDK and how to convert JSON to Excel files using the Apify API.
+description: Learn how to process the data you scraped using the Crawlee and how to convert JSON to Excel files using the Apify API.
 menuWeight: 9
 paths:
 - web-scraping-for-beginners/crawling/processing-data